SABMiller to launch Foster's bid after skirmish

 | SYDNEY/LONDON

-SYDNEY/LONDON Brewer SABMiller SAB.L is set to launch its formal takeover for Foster's Group FGA.AX within days after an Australian regulator rejected its claim that Foster's had made misleading statements as part of a hostile A$9.5 billion (6.3 billion pound) bid battle.
+SYDNEY/LONDON Global brewer SABMiller is set to launch its formal takeover for Foster's Group this month after an Australian regulator rejected its claim that Foster's had made misleading financial statements as part of a hostile A$9.5 billion (6.3 billion pounds) bid battle.

-SABMiller had hoped to rattle Foster's takeover defence by casting doubt on information given at its annual results.
-The ruling allowed both sides to claim victory as it dismissed doubts over Foster's financial forecasts but did force Foster's to clarify its net debt position.
+SABMiller SAB.L had hoped to rattle Foster's takeover defence by casting doubt on its financial statement.
+The ruling allowed both sides to claim victory as it dismissed doubts over Foster's FGA.AX financial forecasts but did force Foster's to clarify its net debt position.

-The Australian Takeovers Panel dismissed SABMiller's claims on Thursday that Foster's had made "misleading and deceptive" forward-looking statements over future sales and earnings growth, but had some concerns over its net debt figure which were allayed by a Foster's clarification.
+The Takeovers Panel on Thursday dismissed SABMiller's claims that Foster's had made "misleading and deceptive" forward looking statements over future sales and earnings growth.

 Both parties accepted the panel's decision and SABMiller is now likely to launch its bid document, which could come as early as next week, at the same cash price of A$4.90 a Foster's share as originally proposed, sources close to the situation said.